kirilcvetkov/redis-admin/README.md

 ## About Redis Admin

-Redis Admin is a small web application built on Laravel with Vue.js and Inertia.js.
+Redis Admin is a management app built on Laravel and Vue.js.

 ## Contributing